 Global Healing Center is primarily a supplement company, but they also provide a wealth of information on herbal remedies through their blog.
 You probably will not find a herb you have not heard of on this blog, but there are plenty of uses and benefits for regular herbs as well!

 7 Song blog is one of those blogs that you can tell right away is ran by people passionate about herbs.
-Indeed, behind the blog are the same people who are in charge of the Northeast School of Botanical Medicine, an herbal school with a focus on practical skills, preparation of herbal medicine, botany and more.
+Indeed, behind the herbal blog are the same people who are in charge of the Northeast School of Botanical Medicine, an herbal school with a focus on practical skills, preparation of herbal medicine, botany and more.
 Even though the blog is not regularly updated, the content that is already on there totally makes up for it.

 8. Numen Blog

 If you are into sustainable herbs practices and knowing exactly where your herbs come from (which is something we try to put an accent on as well), you will definitely like the Numen blog.
-This list would not be complete without a blog like this which releases posts on growing high quality herbs, domestic herbs, ways to find the best organic herbs in super markets and other topics tightly connected to sustainable herbs practices.
+This list would not be complete without an herbal blog like this which releases posts on growing high quality herbs, domestic herbs, ways to find the best organic herbs in super markets and other topics tightly connected to sustainable herbs practices.

 9. Eat Weeds